amu-cai/geval/README.md

     $ geval -o out.tsv -e expected.tsv --metric Accuracy:l
     0.4

-Why the result is differnt for lower-casing and upper-casing?
+Why the result is different for lower-casing and upper-casing?
 Some characters, e.g. German _ß_, are tricky.
 If you upper-case _Straße_ you've got _STRASSE_, but if you lower-case it, you obtain _straße_, not _strasse_!
 For this reason, when you want to disregard case when